UnderscoreResearch/UnderscoreBackup/README.md

 On Windows the local data files are all located in the user directory `AppData\Local\UnderscoreBackup`.

-On Unix or OSX if you run as a non root user the default location of all files will be `~/.underscoreBackup`.
+On Unix or OSX if you run as a non-root user the default location of all files will be `~/.underscoreBackup`.

 If running as root the configuration files will be located in `/etc/underscorebackup`, the data files will be in `/var/cache/underscorebackup` and finally the log file will be at `/var/log/underscorebackup.log`.